Adam Gilchrist was one of the greatest cricketers of his generation and perhaps the best wicket-keeper batsmen of all time.

 Jan is the CEO of the Foundation for Young Australians and YLab, the global youth futures lab.
 Her lifelong mission is to unleash the potential of young people to lead positive change in the world.

-Janine Kirk is the Chief Executive of The Prince’s Charities Australia which delivers the charitable endeavours of His Royal Highness The Prince of Wales in Australia.
+Janine Kirk is the Chief Executive of The Prince’s Trust Australia (formerly The Prince’s Charities Australia) which delivers the charitable endeavours of His Royal Highness The Prince of Wales in Australia.
 She is also a director of a range of organisations in the medical research space, the arts, sport and international development.

 Prior to her appointment, Janine was a Partner at EY where she was responsible for establishing and leading the Victorian Government & Public Sector practice for the firm.
 She was also a Director of the EY Foundation.
 Janine spent 12 years as the Chief Executive of the Committee for Melbourne.
 Following a lifetime of contribution to many community causes, Janine was awarded a Member of the Order of Australia in 2006.
 She received an Honorary Doctor of Law from Monash University in 2007, was appointed a Monash University Vice – Chancellor Professorial Fellow (2012–2015) and is currently a Vice –Chancellor Distinguished Fellow at Deakin University.